konstantinos-giannakopoulos/Informative_vs_Non-informative_Tweets/README.md

 # Informative_vs_Non-informative_Tweets
-A Java implementation for filtering out tweets.
+A proposed Naive Bayes' variation implemented in Java for filtering out tweets.

 This is the coding implementations for my paper: